Walking is easy, free, and one of the least complicated ways to get more active shed extra pounds and become healthier and stronger.

 I started walking regularly back in March 2018.
-By regularly I mean I walked to and from work at least 4 times per week.
-To begin with it was with the aim of losing weight and improving my overall fitness levels.
-After a few months I fell in love with walking and ditched the car completely and started walking to work everyday.
-I've now transitioned to running as well as walk, but that's another stories - I still enjoy walking - walking dog twice a day and the odd longer walk when I need a rest from running.
+By regularly, I mean I walked to and from work at least 4 times per week.
+To begin with, it was to lose weight and improve my overall fitness levels.
+After a few months, I fell in love with walking, ditched the car completely and started walking to work every day.
+I've now transitioned to running as well as walk, but that's other stories - I still enjoy walking - walking the dog twice a day and the odd longer walk when I need a rest from running.

 For most people, walking is the easiest and cheapest way to meet physical activity recommendations.
 Walking is:

 Walking is also one of the easiest activities to fit into your everyday life: